 Pemmican is one of the original survival foods that consists of meat and fat.
-At it’s most basic, pemmican is really just a technique for preserving meat for long periods of time without the need to refrigerate it and often contains dried fruit and nuts along with other spices.
+At its most basic, is really just a technique for preserving meat for long periods of time without the need to refrigerate it and often contains dried fruit and nuts along with other spices.

 What makes pemmican so interesting is the fact that it can last for around 10 years (some claim up to 50 but I believe that is a stretch) and only needs to be kept cool in order to not spoil.